QuantEcon/quantecon-book-networks/README.md

 # Releases

+# 2025-March-26: v1.3

+BUG: Fix one instance where pandas_datareader use was causing a FutureWarning to be triggered by pandas

 # 2025-Feb-18: v1.2

 Removed POTS dependency as no longer building a jupyter-book on the companion site, and enables package to be `wasm` compatible.